polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

-This implies that if I subscribe to messages named _"foo.bar"_ in my client/frontend code, then every time somebody publishes a message with the name of _"foo.bar"_, my code will be automatically invoked, with the payload from the parts of my Hyperlambda that published the message.
-If somebody publishes a _"howdy.world"_ message though, my code will _not_ be invoked, and I will _not_ be notified of the message.
-This creates a communication channel through which my backend code can _"push"_ messages to my frontend code, as long as the client and the backend agrees upon the name of the message(s) published, or agrees upon which _"channel"_ to publish messages over.
+This implies that if I subscribe to messages named _"foo.bar"_ in my client/frontend code, then every time somebody publishes a message with the name of _"foo.bar"_, my code will be automatically invoked, with the payload from my Hyperlambda code that published the message.
+If somebody publishes a _"howdy.world"_ message though, my code will _not_ be invoked unless I also subscribe to such messages.
+This creates a communication channel that my backend code can _"push"_ messages through to my frontend, as long as the client and the backend agrees upon the name of the message(s) published.

-### Authorisation
+### Socket authorisation

-The above results in a problem, which is that it allows anybody with knowledge about the name of your _"channel"_ to subscribe to that channel and be notified every time messages are published in the channel.
-Socket messages of course might contain sensitive information, not intended for all to see.
+Allowing everyone to listen to socket messages creates a problem, which is that it allows anybody with knowledge of the name of your _"channel"_ to subscribe to that channel and be notified every time messages are published in the channel.
+Socket messages of course might contain sensitive information, not intended for all.
 The way this is solved in Magic is by creating a whole range of alternatives for autorisation related to publishing messages.
 What this implies is that the backend needs to choose which type of authorisation it wants to require from clients subscribing to messages, and only if the client fulfills the authorisation requirements the backend has associated with the message